maherharb/Diffraction/README.md

 - Modeling of various diffraction geometries such as coplanar symmetric diffraction, coplanar asymmetric diffraction, and non-coplanar diffraction.

-- Simulating geometrical diffraction pattern such as the one shown below for grazing incidence x-ray diffraction off a graphite crystal.
+- Simulating geometrical diffraction patterns such as the one shown below for grazing incidence x-ray diffraction off a graphite crystal.

 ![sample_xrd_pattern.](sample_xrd_pattern.png)